 And God saw all that He had made, and found it very good.
 And there was evening and there was morning, the sixth day. ~ Genesis 1:24-31

 A Story of Parallel Relationships

 This story begins not on the first but on the sixth day.
 It is the nonhuman animals’ story in the Torah.
-As it happens, it is also the beginning of the human story and therefore the beginning of the story of a human – nonhuman animal relationship.
+As it happens, it is also the beginning of the human story.
+Therefore it is also the beginning of the story of a human-nonhuman-animal relationship.

 The animals’ story, like the story of God’s relationship with humans, is a story of relationship.
-As humans relate to God, nonhuman animals relate to humans, who are intended to be representatives of God in creation.
+As humans relate to God, nonhuman animals relate to the humans intended to be representatives of God in creation.

-God “makes” both human and nonhuman animals (וַיַּ֣עַשׂ אֱלֹהִים֩), but there is a difference between human and nonhuman animals.
+God “makes” both human and nonhuman animals (וַיַּ֣עַשׂ אֱלֹהִים֩), but there is a difference between them.
 The human is in the image and likeness of God.
 What does this mean?